frank-miao/MA234-Analysis-of-Beijing-PM2.5-data/report.md

 We split the `PRSA_data.csv` into training dataset and test dataset

 According to the requirements of the problem, one day is selected every seven days as the test set, and the other data are put into the training set.

 **cross validation**

 We also do the cross validation for dataset partition to improve the robustness of our model.

-### detecting missing values
+### detect missing values

 * **Detect**

   We use `np.where` and `np.isnan` to find and locate the NAN data.
   Then generate the `nan_index` and `non_nan_index` to help us.
   The related code is in `data_preprocess.py->detect_missiing_data`.

+* **Delete**

+  We use the generated `nan_index` to delete those rows.

 * **Fill**